-Coastal Park Motocross Track is located in Henderson 15 mins south of Fremantle overlooking the beautiful Indian Ocean.
-Coastal Motorcycle Club is officially one of the oldest motorcycle clubs in Australia.
+Coastal Park Motocross Track is located in Henderson 10 minutes south of Fremantle overlooking the beautiful Indian Ocean.
+Coastal Motorcycle Club is officially one of the oldest and historic motorcycle clubs in Australia.
 We offer Recreational riding and Competitive Events.
 The terrain is a 1.6 km sand track with various table tops and jumps.
 All riders 4 years and over, on two and four wheels are welcome.
 The Coastal club has a family friendly atmosphere with the best facilities for a motocross club in Western Australia.

 We are open for practice 6 days a week.
 Coastal Motorcycle Club welcomes new members, for Competition and Recreational riding for all over the age of 4 years.
 We are the only club in Western Australia that caters for Juniors and Seniors on two and fours wheels.
 The track is closed the day before any event.
 There is accommodation nearby if you are visiting.

 Monday: all classes before 9am and after 3pm.

 Tuesday: all classes before 9am and after 3pm is Juniors only.